Big Brother 26 (American season): Development

 Big Brother 26 was officially confirmed by CBS on May 7, 2024.
-The primary theme for Big Brother 26 was based around artificial intelligence (AI); the season premiere introduced a character known as Ainsley, a personified AI agent who appeared throughout the season (initially portrayed in-person as a fake 17th HouseGuest, and later as an animated avatar) to introduce themed twists and challenges.
+The primary theme for Big Brother 26 was based around artificial intelligence (AI); the season premiere introduced a character known as AINSLEY (Artificial Intelligence Network Self Learning Entity), a personified AI agent who appeared throughout the season (initially portrayed in-person as a fake 17th HouseGuest, and later as an animated avatar) to introduce themed twists and challenges.

 Julie Chen Moonves returned as host.
 She contracted the COVID-19 virus in September 2024 and was absent from episode 27, marking the first time in the program's history that she missed an eviction episode; Jerry O'Connell hosted in her place.

 One of the major twists of the season was the "A.I.
 Arena": three Houseguests were nominated for possible eviction by the H.O.H. rather than two, who then competed in a challenge in the titular room.
 Whoever won the challenge would be declared safe, while the remaining two went up for eviction as normal.
 Production staff stated that the twist was intended to make the Thursday-night eviction episodes more unpredictable, as well as reinstate the presence of a challenge on eviction night (as the HoH competition had been displaced from eviction night in recent seasons of Big Brother).
 Executive producer Allison Grodner suggested that the twist or a variant of it could return for future seasons, considering it a "success" that the producers had "learned a lot from".
-The twist later became a permanent part of the game the following year in Big Brother 27, rebranded as the "BB Blockbuster".
+The twist later became a permanent part of the game the following year in Big Brother 27, rebranded as the "BB Block Buster".